 Looking ahead to Q2 2025, Broadcom expects revenue to reach 14.9 billion USD, slightly above analysts’ estimates.
 The company anticipates further growth in the AI semiconductor segment, with AI-related revenue projected to increase to 4.4 billion USD in the next quarter.

-On 5 June, Broadcom published its earnings report for Q2 of the 2025 financial year, which ended on 4 May 2025.
+On 5 June, Broadcom published its Q2 2025 financial results for the quarter ended 4 May 2025.
 Below are its key figures:

 Net revenue by segment: